srid/srid/unfree/woke/unwoke.md

 For the [[Caring|actually caring]] (ie. not [[Luxury beliefs|pseudo-caring]]) readers who are looking to do good in the world without the artifice of woke ideology, the author recommends looking into [[Harmlessness|becoming harmless]].
 :::

-The first step to resist or undo [[woke-invasion]] in your organization (or your psyche) is to thoroughly understand their creed [[crt]], so as to uncover the fact that generally speaking woke disciples care [[Luxury beliefs|less]] about the problems in the world than assuaging their self-centered ideological feelings.[^mhg] The next step, obviously, is then to effectuate an elimination of the wannabe woke invaders from your organization by instituting a culture based on common sense values stripped of identity politics.
+The first step to resist or undo [[woke-invasion]] in your organization (or [your psyche](https://archive.is/rUiwZ#selection-187.47-205.10)) is to thoroughly understand its creed [[crt]], so as to uncover the fact that generally speaking woke disciples care [[Luxury beliefs|less]] about the problems in the world than assuaging their self-centered ideological feelings.[^mhg] The next step, obviously, is then to effectuate an elimination of the wannabe woke invaders from your organization by instituting a culture based on common sense values stripped of identity politics.

 [^mhg]: It is vital to realize that the woke really have no moral high ground.
 They are as corrupt ([[woke-psychology|psychologically speaking]]) as the groups they criticize.
     > A lot of people still think all these [woke] folks are 'nice but misguided'.